zakariasalmi/portfolio/README.md

 ## Education

-M.S., Physics | The University of Chuaib Dukkali at El Jadida (2024) B.S., Mathematics and Computer science | The University of Ibn zohr at Agadir (2022) DUT, Software engineering | The university of Qady ayad at Essaouira (2019)
+M.S., Business intelligence and Big Data Analytics | The University of Chuaib Dukkali at El Jadida (2024) B.S., Mathematics and Computer science | The University of Ibn zohr at Agadir (2022) DUT, Software engineering | The university of Qady ayad at Essaouira (2019)